inverse/termin/README.md

 ### Rules

 Recently introduced is a rule engine that can be used for only notifying when certain conditions are met.
+Uses the PHP [DateInterval][5] construct for expressing date differences.

 #### after